While HDMI ports are ubiquitous among monitors, specific monitors, particularly older ones, do not feature an HDMI port.

 Do All Monitors Have HDMI Ports?

-No, it is not necessary for monitors to feature an HDMI port.
-In fact, if you have a monitor that is a decade or so old, then there are chances that it may not feature an HDMI port at all.
+No, monitors don’t need to feature an HDMI port.
+If you have a monitor that is a decade or so old, then there are chances that it may not feature an HDMI port at all.

 Ports commonly used by older monitors include